PaystackHQ/paystack-android/README.md

 This method helps to perform a check if the card number is valid.

 #### card.validCVC
-Method that checks if the card security code is valid
+Method that checks if the card security code is valid.

 #### card.validExpiryDate
 Method checks if the expiry date (combination of year and month) is valid.